tigermursa/Dark-Light-Theme-Toggle/README.md

-Dark/Light Theme Toggle Guide
+🌗 Dark/Light Theme Toggle Guide
-This is how to set up a dark/light theme toggle in your React app with Tailwind CSS 4 and DaisyUI.
+This guide walks you through setting up a dark/light theme toggle in your React app using Tailwind CSS 4 and DaisyUI.
+By the end, you’ll have a sleek theme switcher that saves the user’s preference.
+Let’s get started! 🚀

-Step 1: Add This to index.css
+💻 Step 1: Configure index.css
-Put this in your index.css file to set up DaisyUI themes and the dark variant:
+First, set up DaisyUI themes by adding this to your index.css file:
 @plugin "daisyui" {
 themes: light --default, dark --prefersdark;
 }
 @custom-variant dark (&:where([data-theme=dark], [data-theme=dark] \*));

+This sets "light" as the default theme and switches to "dark" when preferred.

-Step 2: Create the Theme Hook
+💻 Step 2: Create the useTheme Hook
-Make a file called useTheme.js in your project (e.g., src/hooks/useTheme.js) and add this code: import { useState, useEffect } from "react";
+Create a file called useTheme.js in your hooks folder (e.g., src/hooks/useTheme.js) and add this code: import { useState, useEffect } from "react";

 const useTheme = () => {